albindavidc/albindavidc/README.md

 </br></br>
 > Humility is recognizing that our achievements are the result of both our efforts and the contributions of the people around us. <br>
 >  ***Mindset:** Understand and value our strengths.
 Eliminate our weaknesses.
-Acknowledge our limitations --* <br>
+Acknowledge our limitations.
+Identify opportunities* <br>
 > ***CTA:** Ask questions.
 Seek feedback.
 Appreciate constructive criticism.
 Learn from mistakes.
 Adjust & Improve.* <br>
 > ***Habits**: Listen more than you speak.
 Observe more than you judge.
 Admit mistakes.
 Give credit to others.*
 >
 > <br>
 >
-> Gratitude is the feeling of being deeply thankful for the kindness, help, or benefits we receive. <br>
+> Gratitude is the feeling of being deeply thankful for the kindness, help, or benefits we receive.
+Respect other people's efforts.<br>
 > ***Mindset:** Value what we have and what we've been given.
 Value the effort made by other to achieve their success* <br>
 > ***CTA:** Express sincere thanks.
 Give back when possible without expecting anything in return.*<br>
 > ***Habits:** Acknowledge others' kindness.
 Reflect on daily blessings.
 Celebrate others' success.*